No Planting ... No Harvest

 • Jesus spoke of sowing seed in different kinds of soil, with different results.
 Not all seed bears an abundant harvest.

-• Not every seed will bear fruit; but some will, and you’ll rejoice with songs of joy over the spiritual harvest.
+• Not every seed will bear fruit.
+My daughter had an entire bag of lawn seed die in the ground at her new house, without ever sprouting.
+But some seed will produce, and you’ll rejoice with songs of joy over the spiritual harvest.

 Psalms 1:3 He is like a tree planted by streams of water, which yields its fruit in season and whose leaf does not wither.
 Whatever he does prospers.